denitone/dap-mobile/README.md

-# dap-mobile
+# what is dap-mobile repo
-Dockerize android project organization, this repo is an simple android app for dockerize
+dap-mobile repo is an simple android project, with 2 page likes login & home page. and also this project already implement the docker for simple dev and testing the app.

-# Organization
+# Documentation
 Visit [Dockerize-android-project](https://github.com/dockerize-android-project) page, for see the all documentation